christophebe/check-domain/README.md

     domain : "domainToCheck.com",
-    majecticKey : "[add here your majestic key]", whois : {user : "[your whoisxmlapi name]", password : "[your whoisxmlapi password]"}, onlyAvailability : false // optional, if true, the module will check only availability without getting the complete whois data (default : false)
+    majecticKey : "[add here your majestic key]", whois : {user : "[your whoisxmlapi name]", password : "[your whoisxmlapi password]"}, noCheckIfDNSResolve : true, // if true, the availability & the complte whois data is not retrieved if there is a correct DNS resolve (default false) onlyAvailability :  true //the complete whois data is not retrieved, only the availability (default false) }, function(error, result) {
-  },
+        console.log(result); // see the complete result structure console.log(result.isDNSFound);
-  function(error, result) {
+        console.log(result.ip);
-        console.log(result); // see the complete result structure console.log(result.isAlive);
+        console.log(result.isAlive);
         console.log(result.available);
         console.log(result.pr);